epic-serendipity/Signature-Block-Recovery/README.md

 recover-signatures export --index sigs.db --format csv --out sigs.csv
 ```

-Global flags like `--min-confidence`, `--metrics` and `--dump-metrics metrics.json` apply to subcommands
+Global flags such as `--threads`, `--batch-size`, `--min-confidence`, `--metrics`,
+and `--dump-metrics metrics.json` apply to all subcommands and control filtering
-and control filtering and performance reporting.
+and performance reporting.

 A minimal Tkinter GUI can be launched via `python -m signature_recovery.gui.app`.